A century of field expertise.

-Foundation of the Société de Gestion des Caoutchouc et Oléagineux, Sogescol.
+Creation of the Société de Gestion des Caoutchouc et Oléagineux, Sogescol.

-Plantation of the first rubber trees clones.
+Planting of the first rubber clones.

 Robert Hallet dies.

-Establishment of Socfinaf.
+Creation of Socfinaf.

-Socfinal invests in La Compagnie Internationale de Cultures Intercultures S.A., Socfin Industrial Development (Socfinde S.A.), and La Compagnie du Cambodge (France).
+Socfinal invests in La Compagnie Internationale de Cultures Intercultures S.A., Socfin Industrial Development, Socfinde S.A, and La Compagnie du Cambodge (France).

 Socfin becomes an internationally renowned producer of selected seeds.

 The Bolloré Group enters Socfin S.A. and Plantations Nord Sumatra.